-NEXTERION® Slide H is manufactured using the highest quality glass (standard dimensions of 75.6 mm x 25 mm x 1 mm) and laser cutting technologies, to obtain defect and particle free slide surfaces and excellent dimensional tolerances.
+NEXTERION® Slide P is manufactured using high quality glass (dimensions 75.6 mm x 25.0 mm x 1.0 mm) and laser cutting technologies, to obtain defect and particle free slide surfaces with very tight dimensional tolerances.
 The slide has a very low thickness deviation, an ultra-flat surface, and an extremely low inherent fluorescence.
-NEXTERION® Slide H is especially suited for the immobilization of proteins.
-The multi-component organic hydrogel coating provides an ideal environment for proteins and enables long-term protein stability and functionality.
-Amine-reactive groups in the hydrogel coating provide high probe binding capacity, while the uniquely designed coating matrix inhibits non-specific binding.
-The combination of high-density specific attachment with a low-background matrix results in superior signal-to-noise ratios in microarray experiments.
+NEXTERION® Slide P is ideally suited for the immobilization of antibodies or antibody fragments and further processing with cell lysates or serum samples as it is very resistant to non-specific binding.
+The polymer coating provides an ideal environment for low to medium density antibody arrays and enables long-term stability and functionality.
+(Please note: NEXTERION® Slide P is not recommended for high density arrays, as the surface is less hydrophobic than comparable products.
+Please consider using NEXTERION® Slide H as alternative).
+The combination of covalent attachment with a very low background results in a superior signal-to-noise ratio.

 Only one surface of the slide has been coated.
-To identify the coated side: Looking towards the slide, if it is possible to read the bar code numbers correctly you are looking at the correct surface for printing.
-The chemically reactive and homogeneous spotting area is defined for an area of 64 mm x 22 mm.
+To identify the coated side: Looking towards the slide, if it is possible to read the bar code numbers correctly then you are looking at the correct surface for printing.

+We only recommend printing within the chemically reactive and homogeneous spotting area which is 64 x 22 mm.